FAForever/wiki-pages/Play/Learning/Unit-Micro.md

 - If you don't have to move and are not sure what will your units prioritize you can use target fire or attack move depending on the units you have, target firing weak units with something that has big overkill potential isn't the best idea.
 - In big experimental+T3 force encounters in 9/10 cases it's best to prioritize and kill the T4 first before it gets any veterancy.
 - If all units in range are of the same priority your unit will target the one it can lock on the fastest.
 - You can and should use this concept above when chasing an enemy acu for the kill with your acu.
-Your com might be targetting other units, in this case, target his commander and when your ACU will have its gun pointed at the enemy ACU proceed with the move order again, it now should be shooting the com again.
+Your com might be targetting other units, in this case, target his commander and when your ACU has its gun pointed at the enemy ACU proceeds with the move order again, it now should be shooting the com again.
 Although this technique is not very consistent.
 - Try to not leave bombers unmicroed, their first target will be mexes while most likely you want to kill engies.

 ### Reload time